What to do when your job impacts your mental health

 If you feel your current career is negatively impacting your mental health, and you want to make changes, talking with a mentor, close friend, or family member can help.

 If you’re experiencing anxiety, anger, feelings of depression, or other negative emotions, and they are impacting your life, working with a therapist can help.
 Browse our directory to find someone near you.

-Suzi Sena, EdS, LPC is a Licensed Professional Counselor with over 20 years of experience in human resource, education, integrative mental health, career counseling and private practice settings.
-She earned her Master’s degree in Industrial Organizational Psychology from Fairleigh Dickinson University, her Master’s in Counselor Education from Kean University, and her Ed.S. degree in Family and Marriage Therapy from The College of New Jersey.
+Suzi Sena, EdS, LPC, is a licensed professional counselor with over 20 years of experience in human resources, education, integrative mental health, career counseling, and private practice settings.
+She earned her master’s degree in industrial organizational psychology from Fairleigh Dickinson University, her master’s in counselor education from Kean University, and her EdS degree in family and marriage therapy from The College of New Jersey.
 She holds numerous certifications and credentials in integrative mental health, career counseling, and human resources.
-She currently is in private practice where she provides integrative mental health services to individuals and couples and consulting services to employers.
+She is currently in private practice, where she provides integrative mental health services to individuals and couples and consulting services to employers.

 Frontline workers have jobs that are mentally, emotionally, and physically...

 Work affects mental health in both positive and negative ways.
 Learn what to do...